Homeopathy

 • Define the concept and the purpose of potentisation

-• Identify key themes and polarities of two homeopathic remedies
+• Identify key themes and symptoms of four homeopathic remedies

 • Explain the language of Kent’s Repertory and clarify situations in which specific rubrics would be used